Toronto police execute early morning raids in Project Kronic gang investigation

-Toronto police executed multiple search warrants across the GTA this morning targeting an alleged gang known as the Driftwood Crips.
+TORONTO — Police executed multiple search warrants across the Greater Toronto Area this morning targeting an alleged gang known as the Driftwood Crips.

-Detective Sergeant Brett Nicol announced the early morning operation in a video on the police service's YouTube channel.
+Toronto Police Det.
+Sgt.
+Brett Nicol announced the operation in a video on the force's YouTube channel.

 Police allege the Driftwood Crips is a criminal organization with cells that have infiltrated various communities in Ontario, including Toronto and Sudbury, as well as communities in Saskatchewan, Alberta and British Columbia.

-Police will update the public with more information at a noon press conference.
+Police are expected to update the public with more information at a noon press conference.

 "Our goal is through these arrests and the prosecution of the parties that are involved in this criminal network, that we'll be able to alleviate the threat of violence that has impacted these communities," said Nicol.